test-kitchen/kitchen-vagrant/README.md

 If this value is nil, then Vagrant parameter `config.ssh.default.username` will be used (which is usually set to 'vagrant').

+### <a name="config-vagrantfile-erb"></a> vagrantfile\_erb

+An alternamte Vagrantfile ERB template that will be rendered for use by this driver.
+The binding context for the ERB processing is that of the Driver object, which means that methods like `config[:kitchen_root]`, `instance.name`, and `instance.provisioner[:run_list]` can be used to compose a custom Vagrantfile if necessary.

+**Warning:** Be cautious when going down this road as your setup may cease to be portable or applicable to other Test Kitchen Drivers such as Ec2 or Docker.
+Using the alternative Vagrantfile template strategy may be a dangerous road--be aware.

+The default is to use a template which ships with this gem.

 ### <a name="config-ssh-key"></a> ssh\_key